Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-know-the-color-of-any-image-on-firefox-browser.md

 ![firefox eyedropper](/images/clickoneyedropper.webp)

-4. Lastly the eyedropper will appear with the **hex code** showing below it
+4. Lastly, the eyedropper will appear with the **hex code** showing below it

 ![eyedropper popup](/images/eyedrpperpopup.webp)